skindhu/AI-TASK-MANAGER/README-task-master.md

 The agent will:

-- Run `task-master list` to see all tasks
+- Run `task-manager list` to see all tasks
-- Run `task-master next` to determine the next task to work on
+- Run `task-manager next` to determine the next task to work on
 - Analyze dependencies to determine which tasks are ready to be worked on
 - Prioritize tasks based on priority level and ID order
 - Suggest the next task(s) to implement